Fly Fishing Iceland

 The Fossalar River

 Fossalar River is extremely beautiful and has diverse pools.
 It is about 15 km of water and is fished with 5 rods max.
-The Fossalar will allow you to fish with double-handed rods and swing flies as well as nymphing through some extremely pretty pools.
+The Fossalar will allow you to fish with double-handed rods, swing flies, and nymphing through some beautiful pools.

 Part of the Fossalar River is on UNESCO's natural heritage list and is a beautiful landscape.
-The roughly 9.5-miles (15 km)) long fishery offers an amazing variety of pools and landscapes.
-The Fossálar is a challenging river and hard to read, which is why the guides love to fish it and guide it.
+The roughly 9.5-mile (15 km)) long fishery offers an amazing variety of pools and landscapes.
+The Fossalar is a challenging river and hard to read, which is why the guides love to fish it and guide it.

 Battle Hill Lodge